Diplomatic missions

 Road traffic:

-The traffic regulations in Israel are similar to those in Bulgaria: the maximum allowed speed on the highways is 110 km, and in urban areas — 50 km.
+The traffic on the roads in Israel is analogous to the traffic in Bulgaria.
+The maximum speed allowed on highways is 110 km/h, and in populated areas - 50 km/h.

 Practical advice: